Software-Engineering-Group-4-Maamy/chat-bot/README.md

 to start a conversation, write this line of code: `ch.Botler().converse()`

 `generate_response(self, msg)` generates a response for a specific message inputted by the user.

+`_translate_input(self, msg)` translates the given message to the english language.
+It is only called if the dialogue starts with "translate"

+`_search_wikipedia(self, msg)` searches wikipedia using the tokenization of the message, it returns a string with the output.
+This function is only called if the message contains the string: "search wikipedia for:"

 2. ***ChatApplication:***
 The ChatApplication class is in charge of creating and managing the application.
 That is it creates the corresponding GUI elements and then manages them.
 This class was adapted from the MIT licensed project titled <a href=https://github.com/python-engineer/python-fun>***Python Fun***</a> Under `python-fun/chatbot-gui/app.py`.